Statement of the week: Thais cannot handle money

 Gringo's statement will invite people to confirm it, others will contradict it.
 I think there are Thais with a hole in their hands, as Gringo describes from his own wife.
 He calls it excessive behavior.
 But such behavior cannot be regarded as representative.
 A few Thai families live in my street who do their best.
 Younger and older people who work, have children, take it easy and frugal, no big cars in front of the door, mortgage paid off, and just visibly doing well and having a good time.
 But they are not representative either.
 Neither does my wife, who is thrifty by nature, previously ran her own business, and knows bookkeeping. but the research is not about them.

 The research is about the 70% of the Thai population that is struggling with large debts.
-That's sad: the government has clearly made mistakes here.
+That is sad: the government has clearly failed here.
 The research also reports that 90% of the Thai population has no insight into their spending habits.
-That is rubbish, because it says a lot about the inability of the Thai population to do something about their debts.
+That is a bad thing, because it says a lot about the inability of the Thai people to do something about their debts.

-Hopefully the research cited was not done in vain.
-The total of loans and debts of Thai households is growing alarmingly.
+Hopefully, the research cited has not been done in vain.
+The total amount of loans and debts of Thai households is growing alarmingly.
 This may be assumed to be known.
-But does this study mean that the Thai government is beginning to understand that many people are facing many problems?
+But does this research say that the Thai government is beginning to understand that many people face many problems?
 Does this research make it clear that the government understands that many promises made and previous government measures are partly to blame for the increase in debt?
-Can Thai people look forward to measures that will help reduce household debt?
+Can Thai people look forward to measures that help reduce household debt?

 It is unknown to me whether it is the intention of the Ministry of Finance to do something with the research results.
 Simply naming a problem is not a solution.